These corndogs bites are a fun take on the classic corndog! They are easy for toddlers to eat with the same, great corndog taste!

 • Eggs: You may replace the egg with a flax egg.
 To make a flax egg, combine 3 tablespoons of water with 1 tablespoon of ground flaxseed.
 Let the mixture sit in the fridge for about 15 minutes until it forms a gel-like texture.

-• Milk: The milk may be replaced with a dairy-free alternative, such as a coconut milk or oat milk.
+• Milk: The milk may be replaced with a dairy-free alternative, such as coconut milk or oat milk.

 • Salt: The salt is an optional ingredient and may be omitted.
 I find that including it helps preserve the freshness of the muffins at room temperature, but it is not needed.